About the game

 What you’ll see

-- The Sheldonian Theatre - this majestic theatre was designed by Sir Christopher Wren host concerts, talks and lectures
+- The Sheldonian Theatre - this majestic theatre was designed by Sir Christopher Wren.
+It hosts concerts, talks and lectures.

 What else you should know